petergridge/Irrigation-V5/readme_new.md

 ### Test configuration
 [testhelpers.yaml](https://raw.githubusercontent.com/petergridge/Irrigation-V5/main/testhelpers.yaml) provides the helper configuration to support all the objects for three zones.
 A set of template switches for the zones and pump as well as inputs to emulate rain and flow sensors.

-This allow you to test the program without triggering any 'real' solenoids, and will allow you to mimic your configuration in new versions to ensure an operational configuration after coming out your winter hinernation.
+This allows you to test the program without triggering any 'real' solenoids and will allow you to mimic your configuration in new versions to ensure an operational configuration after coming out your winter hibernation.

-Be aware this is a sumulation, variatons in latency or behaviour of indivdual implementations will have an impact.
+Be aware this is a simulation, variations in latency or behaviour of individual implementations will have an impact.

 ### Diagnostics
 Diagnostic information can be downloaded and shared using from the integration menu